Liverpool is stripped of Unesco World Heritage Site title

 A previous draft notice which recommended removing the city from the list said that “inadequate governance processes, mechanisms and regulations” had resulted in a “significant loss” to the “authenticity and integrity” of the site.

+He said: “It was a decision taken on the other side of the world by people who do not appear to understand the renaissance that has taken place in recent years.

+“But many of the sites cited by Unesco are in communities sorely in need of investment.
+Places like Liverpool should not be faced with the binary choice between maintaining heritage status or regenerating left-behind communities, and the wealth of jobs and opportunities that come with it.”

-The humiliation makes Liverpool only the third ever place to lose the status after Oman’s Arabian Oryx Sanctuary in 2007 and the Dresden Elbe valley in Germany in 2009.
+The humiliation, however, makes Liverpool only the third ever place to lose the status after Oman’s Arabian Oryx Sanctuary in 2007 and the Dresden Elbe valley in Germany in 2009.

-It comes just 17 years after the waterfront was included in the register as recognition for both the architectural beauty of the site and its historic importance within the British empire.
+It comes just 17 years after the city was first included in the register as recognition for both the architectural beauty of the site and its historic importance within the British empire.

-Writing shortly after the decision on Wednesday morning, Joanne Anderson, Mayor of Liverpool, said: “UNESCO have got this completely wrong.
-For starters, the report that was drafted for the World Heritage Committee is littered with errors and unsubstantiated claims…. [with the} chief error the assertion our World Heritage site has deteriorated.
-I’m sorry – that is patently untrue.
-It is quite the reverse.
-In fact, Liverpool’s site has never looked better.”

-Speaking earlier this week, she had said Liverpool’s economic development could not be held back by officials at Unesco.
+At the time, Unesco described it as “the supreme example of a commercial port at the time of Britain’s greatest global influence’”.

+In particular, the Three Graces - the Liver, Port of Liverpool and Cunard buildings - as well as the Albert Dock ere all key in it winning a place on the list.

 Join our new commenting forum